 - Warm up the engine to get the particulates into suspension and reduce the oil viscosity.
-A brisk drive of up to 5 miles should be adequate. - 2.
-Check that you can reach the sump drain plug.
-It is located at the left side rear of the sump (see image 4) and is most easily accessed from behind the left front wheel.
-The small ground clearance of the RV8 makes this difficult and it is therefore advisable to raise the front of the car, either on ramps or by jack and stands under the front suspension cross-member.
-NEVER rely on a jack only for support.
+A brisk drive of up to 5 miles should be adequate. - Check that you can reach the sump drain plug.
+It is located at the left rear corner of the sump (see image 4) and is most easily accessed from behind the left front wheel.
+If additional height would be an advantage low rise ramps (the author uses his motorhome levelling ramps) or axle stands may be useful.

-Image 4: Sump Drain plug
+Image 4: Sump drain plug